ArashPartow/exprtk/readme.txt

       multiple expressions.

  (21) The common use-case for an expression is to have it compiled
-      only once and then subsequently have it evaluated multiple times.
-An extremely inefficient approach would be to recompile an expression from its string form every time it requires evaluating.
+      only ONCE and then subsequently have it evaluated multiple times.
+An extremely inefficient and suboptimal approach would be to recompile an expression from its string form every time it requires evaluating.

  (22) The following are examples of compliant floating point value
       representations: